littell/gramble-docs/tutorial/symbol-names.md

 If you sync & validate in the Gramble Control Panel, you'll see that there are now *three* symbols you can query/generate/sample from: ``YourSheetName``, ``YourSheetName.Verb``, and ``YourSheetName.Noun``.  ``YourSheetName`` alone now refers to the same table as ``YourSheetName.Noun``, because that's the last-defined table on the page.

 (Actually, you don't necessarily have to name the last table, since it's going to have a name anyway.
 But we usually do anyway.
-It's nice to keep similar content in similar columns, rather than have the last one shifted over like that.
+It's nice to keep similar content in similar columns, rather than have the last one shifted left because it doesn't have a name.
 Speaking of which...)

 ### Marking tables with "table:"

 If you're reading other people's Gramble code, you'll often see another operation in here, "table:", in between the symbol name and the table itself.
-This operation doesn't actually do anything here, but "table:" can help with the overall structure of more complex programs.
-(We'll see how in the next lesson.)
+This operation doesn't actually do anything here, but putting in "table:" regardless can help keep content aligned in more complex programs.
+(We'll see why in the next lesson.)

 | Verb: | table: | text | person | tense | root |
 |--|--|------|--------|-------|-----|